 Invisalign – a clear alternative

-Having a confident smile can change everything.
-And Invisalign makes the decision easy, because you can get a stunning smile without most people even noticing you’re going through treatment.
-So start on the right track today and find out more about Invisalign.
+Having a confident smile can change everything — and Invisalign makes the decision easy because you can get a stunning smile without most people even noticing you’re going through treatment.

 Your Situation.
 Your Needs.
 Your Answer.
 Your Smile.

-Invisalign is versatile, helping to correct a broad range of dental and orthodontic issues, and it really works.
-Backing this up are over half a million smiles.
-But a confident smile isn’t the only benefit of correcting your dental issues with custom-made Invisalign aligners—your health can be positively impacted as well.
+Invisalign is versatile, helping to correct a broad range of dental and orthodontic issues.
+It really works, and the proof is in over half a million smiles.
+But a stunning smile isn’t the only benefit of correcting your dental issues with custom Invisalign aligners — your dental health can be positively impacted as well.
 Learn more about several common issues below that an experienced Invisalign doctor can work with you to correct.

 Overly crowded teeth: This occurs when there is simply a lack of room within your jaw for all of your teeth to fit normally.
-When left untreated, overly crowded teeth can cause dental decay, an increase in chances of gum disease, and can prevent the normal function of teeth.
+When left untreated, crowding can prevent the normal function of teeth and cause dental decay and an increase in chances of gum disease.

-Widely spaced teeth: This occurs with abnormal continued growth of the jaw bone.
+Widely spaced teeth: This most commonly occurs when the jaw bone grows abnormally.
 When teeth are missing, this issue can also be caused by the other teeth shifting due to extra space.
-Spacing issues in teeth can cause some periodontal diseases.
+Widely spaced teeth can cause some periodontal diseases.

 Crossbite: This occurs when the upper and lower jaws are both misaligned.
 It causes one or more upper teeth to bite on the inside of the lower teeth, and can happen on both the front and/or the sides of the mouth.
 This issue can cause wear of the teeth, gum disease, and bone loss.

 Overbite: What people commonly refer to as an “overbite” is known to dental professionals as “overjet.”
 It occurs when the upper teeth bite over the lower teeth.
-It is typically caused by either genetics, bad oral habits or over-development of the bone that supports the teeth.
+It is typically caused by genetics or over-development of the bone that supports the teeth.
 This issue can lead to gum problems, gum irritation, and/or wear on the lower teeth.
-It can cause painful jaw and joint problems.
+It can also cause painful jaw and joint problems.

 Underbite: This occurs when the lower teeth protrude past the front teeth.
 It is usually caused by undergrowth of the upper jaw, overgrowth of the lower jaw, or both.
 It can also be caused by missing upper teeth.
-This issue can prevent the normal function of front teeth or molars which can lead to tooth wear.
-It can also cause painful jaw and joint problems.
+This issue can prevent the normal function of front teeth or molars which can lead to tooth wear, and it can cause painful jaw and joint problems.

 Our Invisalign dentist will work with you to create a custom-designed program that will treat your specific dental or orthodontic issue(s).
 Your treatment program will consist of a full set of aligners, made for you and only you.